TheAntiscamGroup/AntiScamBotSite/terms.md

 * Each and every user of {{ site.bot_name }}
 * All users that maintain a presence in our [support server](/discord)
+* Any users of the User App Interactions Tools
 * Any users of our [API]({{ site.api_docs }})

 By performing one of these actions, you here by agree to these terms of service and observe that this document may change after a notice in the [control/support server](/discord).